Give us a call! 207-839-4661

 We take dogs as young as 16 weeks.
 After your dog is 7 months old, your dog must be spayed or neutered in order to attend.

 In order to do the screening, we must have copies of your dog’s shot records showing up to date Rabies, Distemper, and Bordatella.
 If your dog is over 7 months old, we will need some medical record that says s/he is spayed or neutered.
+Please note, we do not accept handwritten vet records.

 During the screening, we make sure your dog is friendly to other dogs, friendly to people, and willing to go in a crate as needed.
 We also look for signs of stress and separation anxiety.
 We do not take chronic barkers.